Adamocho/OverTheWire-Wargames/Bandit/Walkthrough.md

 ### Level 13 => 14

+> The password for the next level is stored in /etc/bandit_pass/bandit14 and can only be read by user bandit14.
+For this level, you don’t get the next password, but you get a private SSH key that can be used to log into the next level.
+Note: localhost is a hostname that refers to the machine you are working on

 In this level, the only thing we get is an ssh password for bandit14.
 Use ssh.

 ```zsh